-PLEASE NOTE in the light of the current coronavirus (COVID-19) situation, the Cardiology team has created a handy guidance FAQ document available below:
+PLEASE NOTE in light of the current coronavirus (COVID-19) situation, the Cardiology team have created a handy guidance FAQ document available below:

 The Paediatric Cardiology department at Great Ormond Street Hospital (GOSH) in London provides medical and surgical treatment to children with congenital and acquired heart disease.